111 Westfall Road

 The strategies were to form a blueprint for action in each county.
 To ensure some level of consistency for the county strategies, the Soil and Water Conservation Committee and the NYSDEC came up with a set of minimum requirements.
 At a minimum, county strategies needed to include:

-This story provides the highlights that each group is required to follow.
+The Monroe County Pesticide Neighbor Notification Law became effective January 1, 2006.
+It requires various groups applying pesticides to provide certain types of notification to neighbors.
 There are a number of guidance materials attached below that provide very detailed information about how to comply with the law.
 Failure to comply with the law can result in fines.

 There are four basic groups that must comply with this law.
 The primary notification requirement is listed for each group: